Helleborus viridis

 Other common names recorded include bastard hellebore, bear's foot and boar's foot.

 Growing to around 60 cm tall, the green hellebore is a semi-evergreen perennial plant.
 The flowers appear in spring (February to April).
 They have five large green oval sepals with pointed tips, and seven to twelve much smaller petals.
 The roots are rhizomatous.
 Subspecies viridis has flowers of 4–5 cm diameter and leaves covered with fine hairs, while the flowers of subspecies occidentalis are smaller (3–4 cm diameter) and its leaves are smooth.

 The green hellebore is found in Western and Central Europe, east to eastern Austria and south to northern Italy.
 It grows on limestone and chalk-based soils in the south of England.

 It has become invasive in North America, Scandinavia, the Netherlands, and northern Germany.

 Consumption of any part of the plant can lead to severe vomiting and seizures.
-Its purgative properties meant that it was traditionally used as a folk remedy to treat worms in children and topically to treat lice.